Enabling file streaming operations

 Streaming download

-If you create an endpoint with a top-level binary response body, you can treat that response as a streamable, and iterate over it without loading the entire response into memory.
+Creating an endpoint with a top-level binary response body allows treating that response as a streamable, and iterating over it without loading the entire response into memory.
 This is useful for large file downloads, long-running streaming responses, and more.

 In an OpenAPI document, this can be modeled as a binary stream.
 Here’s an example of a get operation with content type as application/octet-stream.